 Michael Kwass, Contraband: Louis Mandrin and the Making of a Global Underground (Harvard University Press, 2014).

-Hanneke Grootenboer, Treasuring the Gaze: Intimate Vision in Late Eighteenth-Century Eye Miniatures (Universityof Chicago, 2013).
+Hanneke Grootenboer, Treasuring the Gaze: Intimate Vision in Late Eighteenth-Century Eye Miniatures (University of Chicago Press, 2013).

-Srinivas Aravamudan, Enlightenment Orientalism: Resisting the Rise of the Novel (University of Chicago, 2012).
+Srinivas Aravamudan, Enlightenment Orientalism: Resisting the Rise of the Novel (University of Chicago Press, 2012).

 James H. Johnson, Venice Incognito: Masks in the Serene Republic (University of California Press, 2011).